Mute (novel)

 Mute is a novel by Piers Anthony published in 1981.

 Plot summary

-Mute is a novel in which the mutant named Knot and the galactic agent named Finesse combat the Lobos who want to take over the Galactic Co-ordination Computer.
+Mute is a novel in which the mutant named Knot and the galactic agent named Finesse oppose the Lobos as they try to take over the Galactic Co-ordination Computer.

 Reception

 Dave Langford reviewed Mute for White Dwarf #55, and stated that "Parts are exciting; parts are risible; Anthony's tortuously fair conclusion may surprise trad space-opera fans.
 His heart's in the right place, but he isn't half verbose and didactic.
 Better, anyway, than his fantasies."